 The most likely issue is that you do not have sufficient rights in the folder where the FoodWorks application is stored.
 If your IT representative gives you full rights in that folder, the error will almost certainly disappear.

 This type of error has multiple possible causes, but by far, the most common scenario is that you have installed FoodWorks on a network server and this error is occurring on a workstation that is trying to access it.
 Sometimes this error will affect only some workstations while others are unaffected.
 The cause of this situation is access to dependency files.
 The dependency files connect FoodWorks to the operating system and are supplied by Microsoft to be distributed along with FoodWorks.
 When FoodWorks is installed on a network server, the dependency files are normally installed on the server along with the FoodWorks software.
-However, if FoodWorks was installed to the server from a workstation, it is possible that the dependency files were installed on the workstation.
+However, if FoodWorks was installed to the server from a workstation, it is possible that the dependency files were installed on the workstation and not the server.
 In this case, they are not visible to other workstation, thus causing this error.

 The solution is to install FoodWorks on the server from the server itself, not from a workstation.